brandonavant/upgrade-azurerm-terraform-provider/README.md

 The repository's contents are organized as follows:

-- `.github/workflows` - This directory houses the build and deployment pipeline responsible for deploying the application whenever changes are made to the content within the `src` directory.
+- [.github/workflows](/.github/workflows) - This directory houses the build and deployment pipeline responsible for deploying the application whenever changes are made to the content within the `src` directory.
-- `blog` - This directory contains a Markdown representation of the actual LinkedIn article, including any accompanying images.
+- [blog](/blog/) - This directory contains a Markdown representation of the actual LinkedIn article, including any accompanying images.
-- `infrastructure` - This directory encompasses two subdirectories: `infrastructure/v2.99` and `infrastructure/v3.x`.
+- [infrastructure](/infrastructure/) - This directory encompasses two subdirectories: [v2.99](/infrastructure/v2.99/) and [v3.x](/infrastructure/v3.x/).
 The former contains the deprecated version of the infrastructure resource definition, while the latter contains the version to which the state will be upgraded.
-- `src` - This directory contains a simple NodeJS application that serves the purpose of ensuring our app is up and running both before and after our migration.
+- [src](/src/) - This directory contains a simple NodeJS application that serves the purpose of ensuring our app is up and running both before and after our migration.

 ## How to use demo